andrewmmeans/heavy-equipment-auction-price-prediction/README.md

 ## Data Processing

-The data was very messy so a very cutthroat process was used where most features were dropped and the ones with high correlation to sales price was kept.
+The data was very messy so a very cutthroat process was used where most features were dropped.
+Features with high correlation to sales price and features that we had a hunch about were kept.
+They include:
+- Machine Hours Current Meter
+- Product group (type of equipment)
+- Year Made
+- Tire Size

 ## Exploratory Data Analysis